nootr/cheator-completor/README.md

 * Throw right half on table
 * Throw left half on top of right half

-Deal 3-2-3 and have fun.
+After seemingly harmless overhand shuffles, riffle shuffles and a cut you are ready.
+Now deal 3-2-3 and have fun!

 ## Special cases